bigspotteddog/ScrollToFixed/README.md

 * __postUnfixed__ - the function handler triggered just after the element leaves unfixed.
 * __preAbsolute__ - the function handler triggered just before the element goes absolute.
 * __postAbsolute__ - the function handler triggered just after the element leaves absolute.
-* __offset__ - (true|false|not present) some websites have needed an adjustment to the left position of the element due to something in their layout.
+* __offsets__ - (true|false|not present) some websites have needed an adjustment to the left position of the element due to something in their layout.
 This option turns this adjustment on.

 ## Demos ##